Discover the top 10 castles of Cornwall

 1. St Michael’s Mount (National Trust)

 Opposite Marazion, the island of St Michael’s Mount rises from the water, 600 yards from land.
 It is reputedly part of a lost kingdom (Lyonesse) and from 1044 was associated with the similar, larger Mont St Michel in France.
 Henry de Pomeroy appreciated the site’s military importance, landing in the Lionheart’s reign, with a force apparently disguised as monks and claiming the island for Prince John.
 They vacated on Richard’s return from Crusades.

 Another occupier was John de Vere, Earl of Oxford and Lancastrian refugee after defeat at Barnet (1471).
 He fortified the island, before surrendering to Yorkist King Edward IV.
 During the Civil War, it was garrisoned by Royalists under Sir Francis Basset and used as a gaol.

 From the Restoration (1660) and prior to the National Trust’s acquisition, the Mount belonged to the St Aubyns.

-Twelve generations of the family owned the castle to 1954 when they gifted it to the Trust, in return for a 999 year lease,’ explains Pete Hamilton from the National Trust explains.
+Twelve generations of the family owned the castle until 1954 when they gifted it to the Trust, in return for a 999-year lease,’ explains Pete Hamilton from the National Trust explains.
 I live on the island - all the cottages come with a job.
 I came here as a seasonal dishwasher, fell in love with the place and wanted to stay.
 I enjoy the buzz when we’re busy, but when the visitors leave and the tide comes in, we have it to ourselves.
-There’s around 30 of us including partners and children.
-We have barbeques on the harbour-front and the run of the island.
+There are around 30 of us including partners and children.
+We have barbeques on the harbour front and the run of the island.
 I was even married in the castle.
 This is a magic place and I want to stay until I’m buried.
 They’ll have to crowbar me out!’